 Family and consumer science agents serve as providers of basic life education.
 For example, they offer lessons incorporating the USDA's My Pyramid or hand washing sessions to help students prevent spreading diseases.
 They can:

 - teach financial planning

-  - offer staff development and PLUs to teachers on financial literacy
+- offer staff development and PLUs to teachers on financial capability

 - teach lessons in nutrition, health and food safety